-preparation project under this focus area.
+focus area is for projects that prepare early intervention, special education, and related services personnel, including scholars from racially and ethnically diverse backgrounds and scholars who are multilingual, to provide services to infants, toddlers, and preschool children with disabilities.
+In States where certification in early intervention is combined with certification in early childhood special education, applicants may propose a combined early intervention and early childhood special education personnel preparation project under this focus area.
 In States where the certification age range is other than birth through five, applicants must propose a preparation project that complies with the State's certification requirements for early intervention and early childhood special education personnel.

-Focus Area B: Preparing Personnel to Serve School-Age Children with Disabilities who have High-Intensity Needs.
-This focus area is for projects that prepare special education personnel to work with school-age children with disabilities who have high-intensity needs.
+Focus Area B: Preparing Personnel to Serve School-Age Children with Disabilities.
+This focus area is for projects that prepare special education and related services personnel, including personnel from racially and ethnically diverse backgrounds and personnel who are multilingual, to work with school-age children with disabilities.